Skip to main content

 Trends in Waste Management

-• Most waste managed off site is recycled.
-Most of this recycling is reported by the primary and fabricated metals sectors.
+• Most waste managed off site was recycled.
+Most of this recycling was reported by the primary and fabricated metals sectors, which together accounted for 59% of off-site recycling in 2023.
 Facilities in these sectors often send scrap metal containing TRI chemicals such as zinc and copper off site for recycling.

 Previous Next